deltatraced/delta-trace/lan/posts/2025/002 Atomic contexts and respect.md

 Because each file is a single context, we can also start and stop a time logger as we work on each one, and this can be used to generate granular time reports aggregated by context cluster of how our time spent breaks down.

-# 3 Comparing with previous method
+# 3 Comparing with Previous Method

-## 3.1 No more Multi-context files
+## 3.1 No More Multi-Context Files

 I used to mix many contexts in the same file, which over time lead to many files getting very large because I underestimated the complexity going in.
 It also evoked a sense of confinement, where you wouldn't want to add too much to an already chaotic and overfilled file.